-Men aged 50 or older had the greatest rates due to heart/circulatory problems with the exception of Nuclear and Unknown workers.
-Twelve of the 23 absences among men occurred in workers aged 50 and older.
-Twenty-eight diagnoses were reported for the 23 absences; 18 (64 percent) diagnoses involved ischemic heart disease (restricted blood flow through an artery).
-Men categorized as Administration and Nuclear workers had the highest rates of heart/circulatory disorders.
-Women reported 5 diagnoses for heart/circulatory disorders in 1998: 2 for hypertension and 1 each for aortic valve disorder, hemorrhoids, and varicose veins.
-The highest heart/circulatory rate for women was among Service/Security/Crafts and Manual Labor workers aged 50 or older.
-This rate is based on only two events reported by two Service workers.
-Service workers overall were 4 times more likely to report a heart/circulatory disorder than workers in other job categories.
+Men aged 50 or older generally had the highest rates due to heart / circulatory problems.
+Seventeen of the 27 absences among men occurred in workers aged 50 and older.
+Thirty diagnoses were reported for the 27 absences; 17 diagnoses (57 percent) involved hypertension or ischemic heart disease (restricted blood flow through an artery).
+Men categorized as Nuclear workers had the highest rates of heart / circulatory disorders.
+Women reported 6 diagnoses for heart / circulatory disorders in 2000.
+Only 1 diagnosis was for hypertension or ischemic heart disease.
+Women in the Professional group reported 3 of the 6 diagnoses.

-Women tended to have higher rates of

-respiratory disease than men, and workers aged 50 and older generally had higher rates than younger workers.
-Service/Security/Crafts and Manual Labor workers had the highest rates of respiratory diagnoses compared with other occupational categories.
-Women in the Nuclear category did not report any respiratory conditions.
-Service workers were over 2 times more likely to report a respiratory condition, and Crafts and Manual Laborers were almost 3 times as likely to report these types of conditions compared with other workers.
+Women generally had higher rates of respiratory disease than men.
+Younger women tended to have higher rates than older women.
+Among men and women, Service / Security / Crafts and Manual Labor workers had the highest rates of respiratory diagnoses compared with other occupational categories.
+Crafts and Manual Laborers were 3 times as likely to report respiratory conditions compared with other workers.